Neighbourly behaviour statement

 If that doesn't work, contact your local council or the Dispute Settlement Centre of Victoria.

 If the problem is serious, like being harassed, call the police straight away.

 It's a good idea to keep a record of antisocial behaviour.
 Write down what happened, and the time that it happened.
 This could used as evidence if we need to take legal action against a neighbour causing problems for other people.

-If the neighbour you're having trouble with is a public housing tenant, tell your local office.
-We have a legal responsibility to make sure you have peace and quiet at home.
+If the neighbour you're having trouble with is a public housing renter, contact your local housing office.

 Dispute Settlement Centre of Victoria

 This free service helps people work out their problems.

 The disputing parties meet with two independent mediators.
 They discuss the issues, think about solutions and decide on an outcome that everyone agrees with.